COVID-19 alert: Read about changed restrictions for businesses in Greater Brisbane from 6pm, Monday 11 January.

 Reporting business rules

 These business rules have been developed to guide the preparation of the permanent water trading reports; in particular the calculation of the weighted average price information presented in the reports.
-Application of these business rules enables the Department of Natural Resources, Mines and Energy (DNRME) to provide the Queensland water market with reliable, consistent aggregate information on water trading activity in the state.
+Application of these business rules enables the Department of Regional Development, Manufacturing and Water to provide the Queensland water market with reliable, consistent aggregate information on water trading activity in the state.

 All transfers listed in the permanent water trading reports relate to transfers of legal and beneficial ownership registered on the Water Allocations Register (WAR) during the reporting period.
 There are separate reports for supplemented and unsupplemented water allocation transfers.
 Each report includes 2 distinct tables:

 Reports are prepared monthly commencing in July each financial year.
 Monthly reports are then replaced with an annual report at the end of the financial year.

 Data is sourced from the Automated Titles System (ATS) via the department's Water Management System.
 All figures presented in the reports are rounded up or down to the nearest whole number.

 Note the terms 'transfer' and 'trade' are interchangeable.